gcallah/MiscWriting/Empire/empire.md

 If we admit we have an empire, we might be able to define its borders so others would know when they were stepping across them.

-Ahmari:

-"One rift inside the foreign-policy restraint camp is between:

-(A) Jeffersonian small-r republicans;

-(B) essentially American primacists who believe in pursuing different priorities than those long preferred by liberal Atlanticists.

-I have some (A) in me, but mostly I'm a (B)."

-Maybe:

-Of course: because "international law" is a just an international suggestion without an international sovereign ready to enforce that law.

-There is no true law, in the city of man, without a sovereign to enforce that law.

-"international law" is a just an international suggestion without an international sovereign ready to enforce that law.